-On 29 October 2019, the Board of Directors of Naturgy Energy Group, S.A. resolved to pay a second interim dividend of Euros 0.473 per share out of 2019 results for a total of Euros 465 million, which was paid on 12 November 2019 with respect to the outstanding shares at that date.
+On 29 October 2019, the Company's Board of Directors resolved to pay a second interim dividend of Euros 0.473 per share out of 2019 results for a total of Euros 465 million, which was paid on 12 November 2019 with respect to the outstanding shares at that date.

-Naturgy Energy Group, S.A. had sufficient liquidity to pay the dividend at the approval date in accordance with the Spanish Companies Act.
-The provisional liquidity statement drawn up by the Directors on 30 October 2019 is as follows:
+The Company had sufficient liquidity to pay the dividend at the approval date in accordance with the Spanish Companies Act.
+The provisional liquidity statement drawn up by the Directors on 29 October 2019 is as follows: